Novel Part Segmentation in Point Cloud with Adaptive Prompts

 Teaser Image

 We use customized prompts to guide the model to perform specified part segmentation.
-The red boxes indicate the output of the PIC-S.
+The red boxes indicate the output of the APM.

 Teaser Image